 These rights DO NOT grant additional powers including:

 Notice that these additional powers are the real control powers in a company.
-So if a shareholder, even a minority shareholder (a shareholder owning less than the largest shareholder) wants to control the company; he can only do this by electing directors to the board that will put in place a management team and set policies to establish this control.
-So how can a minority shareholder obtain this power over an equal or majority shareholder?
+If a shareholder, even a minority shareholder (a shareholder owning less than the largest shareholder) wants to control the company; he can only do this by electing directors to the board that will put in place a management team and set policies to establish this control.
+How can a minority shareholder obtain this power over an equal or majority shareholder?
 The answer lies in the shareholder agreement.

 The purpose of the shareholder’s agreement is to document the legal and working relationship for all shareholders in small business.
 In almost every case one of the shareholders is the primary driving force of the business.
 This shareholder is commonly the originator or founder of the business.
 The other shareholders were brought in for their capital investment.
 In some situations all or the majority of shareholders work in the company.
 This is often true in family business operations.

 A well written shareholder’s agreement sets the limitations for the respective shareholders.
 There are basically three kinds of shareholders.
 The first kind of shareholder is the key man that wants to both own and control the company.
 In most cases this individual is the founding shareholder and the one with the knowledge and persistent.
 As to control, this owner understands how the company must be managed and controlled.

 The second kind of shareholder is the investor.
 He is there solely for the return on his equity investment.
 Often this individual has more dollars tied up than any other kind of shareholder.

 The third kind of shareholder is the partially invested shareholder.
 Commonly, this person is a family member that is only there for a job or to fulfill a legal compliance obligation or serve as a proxy for the key owner.

 The basic relationships above are control and ownership.
 Control allows the individual to steer the company and dictate the policies and procedures.
 Whereas ownership is more oriented towards the financial gains the business potential brings.